Japan, Tokyo

 Where to stay when visiting Tokyo Disney Resort

-If you are visiting both Tokyo Disneyland and Disney Sea, you might want to opt to stay closer to the resort.
-Or if you just don’t want to waste time on the train getting here.
+Getting to the park early could make or break which attractions you get to go.
+So, you want to get to the park as early as possible and you don’t want to waste time on the train getting here.
 There is of course the option of staying at the resort itself, but it is quite pricey.

 As I was saying before, Tokyo Disney Resort can be reached via Maihama station on the JR line.
 So, staying somewhere around the Maihama station or 1-5 stations away in Urayasu would help you cut down the travel time to the resorts.